 - Named driver on car.
 You may want to insure someone else to drive your car, such as your son or daughter.
 As a named driver they will be covered under the policy.

-- Open driving – allows anyone with a full driving license to drive your car with your permission.
+- Open driving.
+This allows anyone with a full driving license to drive your car with your permission.

-- Driver personal accident cover – means the driver can receive compensation for death or serious injury suffered as a result of an accident they are responsible for.
+- Driver personal accident cover.
+This means the driver can receive compensation for death or serious injury suffered as a result of an accident they are responsible for.

 - A common misconception is that comprehensive cover will cover your medical expenses and injuries if you are injured in an accident.
 This is not always standard and there may be very limited cover in place.
 You will need to check this with your insurance provider.

 - What type and level of cover best suits your needs?
-If your car is old or low in value think about whether comprehensive cover is worth the extra cost.
+Think about the type of cover you need for your current circumstances.
+You may want additional benefits such as breakdown assistance, courtesy car, and so on.
+If your car is old or low in value, think about whether comprehensive cover is worth the extra cost.

 - Ask what each policy covers, the exclusions and the amount of the excess.